ashmeetk/ToDoApp/README.md

       Inside login.component.html, uncomment line 9 containing handleBasicAuthLogin() method and comment line 10: handleJWTAuthLogin() method.

 # CORS
   For CORS configuration, check SpringSecurityConfigurationBasicAuth java class.
-I don't think for JWT, we use CORS configuration.
+I don't think for JWT, we use CORS configuration from this file, only declaring @CrossOrigin at the top of controllers is enough.